 They know how to delegate tasks

 Unless you live alone, mess and clutter is a group effort; therefore, cleaning should be a group effort as well.
-“Everyone should have weekly chores (dusting, emptying trash, vacuuming, sweeping, etc) that not only build responsible adults out of kids but also makes it easier to keep the home clean—something everyone in the home should care about,” says Gagliardi.
-Teach your family these 13 secrets personal organizers use in their own homes every day.
+"Everyone should have weekly chores (dusting, emptying trash, vacuuming, sweeping, etc) that not only build responsible adults out of kids but also makes it easier to keep the home clean—something everyone in the home should care about," says Gagliardi.
+Check out these things in your home that you're keeping—but professional organizers would get rid of.